NASA-PDS/roundup-action/README.md

 -   `unstable` — this is the same as the `stable` PDS assembly but for unstable software releases.
 It does all the same steps as the stable assembly, but OSSRH artifacts are marked as `SNAPSHOT`s, the `test.pypi.org` is used instead of `pypi.org`, etc. This is the default if you don't specify an assembly.
 -   `integration` — this is the same as the `unstable` PDS assembly, but omits the requirements generation and changelog generation steps.
 -   `noop` — this is an assembly that does nothing, i.e., "no operation".
+-   `env` — this is an assembly whose steps are defined by environment variables:
+    -   `ROUNDUP_STABLE` set to `1` or `true` for a stable assembly, unstable otherwise
+    -   `ROUNDUP_STEPS` set to a comam-separated list of step names to execute, such as `test,docs`

 ### 🛫 Releases